evanlanester/evanlanester/README.md

 - System Administraion,
 - Network Administrator,
 - Database Administrator,
+- Security Analyst,
-- Security Analyst and Consultant, and
+- Consultant, and
 - Monitoring Administrator.

 I have helped work to setup Security Operation Centres (SoC) and Network Opeartion Centres (NoC) for organisations, and have experience in FinTech, HealthCare and Manufacturing.